 On April 24, 2024, we entered into the Merger Agreement.
-Completion of the Merger is subject to the satisfaction of certain conditions set forth in the Merger Agreement, including, but not limited to: (i) the adoption of the Merger Agreement by the Company's stockholders; (ii) the expiration or termination of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and the obtainment, termination or expiration, as applicable, of any approval or waiting period under the competition or foreign investment laws in certain foreign jurisdiction; (iii) the absence of an order or law preventing or materially restraining the consummation of the Merger; (iv) the accuracy of the representations and warranties of the parties made in the Merger Agreement; (v) the performance by each party of its covenants and agreements set forth in the Merger Agreement in all material respects; and (vi) no Material Adverse Effect (as defined in the Merger Agreement) having occurred with respect to the Company.
+Completion of the Merger is subject to the satisfaction of certain conditions set forth in the Merger Agreement, including, but not limited to: (i) the expiration or termination of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and the obtainment, termination or expiration, as applicable, of any approval or waiting period under the competition or foreign investment laws in certain foreign jurisdiction; (ii) the absence of an order or law preventing or materially restraining the consummation of the Merger; (iii) the accuracy of the representations and warranties of the parties made in the Merger Agreement; (iv) the performance by each party of its covenants and agreements set forth in the Merger Agreement in all material respects; and (v) no Material Adverse Effect (as defined in the Merger Agreement) having occurred with respect to the Company.
 There is no assurance that these conditions to closing the Merger will be satisfied before the Termination Date (as defined in the Merger Agreement) or at all, or that the Merger will be completed on the proposed terms, within the expected timeframe, or at all.

-Additionally, the Merger may be delayed, and may ultimately not be completed, due to a number of factors, including failure to obtain any of the approvals, clearances or other conditions described in (i)-(vi) above.
+Additionally, the Merger may be delayed, and may ultimately not be completed, due to a number of factors, including failure to obtain any of the approvals, clearances or other conditions described in (i)-(v) above.